singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 5.1.0
 ```

 Easy enough.
-You could also write `0.12.7`, as I can see from the build image that this is the newest version in the `0.12.x` series that's available on netlify or to simply use the newest stable version I coul use `stable`.
+You could also write `0.12.7`, as I can see from the build image that this is the newest version in the `0.12.x` series that's available on netlify or to simply use the newest stable version I could use `stable`.

 #### 3. Setup the Node Package manager
 To handle the various packages you will need to have node.js with npm installed (they come together).